DanieleAsciutti/ingsw2022-AM30/README.md

 | Disconnections<br/>Resilience | 🟢 |

 # Project specification
-The project aims to create a videogame of the board game Eriantys.
+The project aims to create a videogame of the board game Eriantys by Cranio Creations (https://www.craniocreations.it/en/product/eriantys).

 ## Setup